hashicorp/terraform-website/content/source/docs/cloud/api/admin/settings.html.md

 [JSON API document]: /docs/cloud/api/index.html#json-api-documents
 [JSON API error object]: http://jsonapi.org/format/#error-objects

-# Private Terraform Enterprise Settings API
+# Terraform Enterprise Settings API

--> **Note**: These endpoints are only available in Private Terraform instances and only accessible by site administrators.
+-> **Terraform Enterprise feature:** The admin API is exclusive to Terraform Enterprise, and can only be used by the admins and operators who install and maintain their organization's Terraform Enterprise instance.

--> These API endpoints are available in Private Terraform Enterprise as of version 201807-1.
+-> These API endpoints are available in Terraform Enterprise as of version 201807-1.

 ## List General Settings
 `GET /api/v2/admin/general-settings`